Skip to content

 Host

-Here are the minimal and recommended specs for a MicroShift host:
+Here are the minimal and recommended specs for your MicroShift host:

 Property Minimum Recommended